t-haehnel/VFTModels/README.md

 This code allows:
 1. training a Semantic Relatedness Model using a Wikipedia Corpus
 2. Analyzing the words of a Verbal Fluency Task (VFT) using a Semantic Relatedness Model
-3. Analyzing the words of a semantic Verbal Fluency Task (VFT) using traditional list-based clustering
+3. Analyzing the words of a Semantic Verbal Fluency Task (VFT) using traditional list-based clustering
-4. Analyzing the words of a phonematic Verbal Fluency Task (VFT) using traditional rule-based clustering
+4. Analyzing the words of a Phonematic Verbal Fluency Task (VFT) using traditional rule-based clustering

 # Requirements